 # 16. Learn some hiking kanji

-Learning kanji doesn’t come easy for most of us so a good option is to specialize in a particular interest.
+Learning kanji doesn’t come easy for most of us so a good option is to specialise in a particular interest.
 While maps, signs and trail markers occasionally include English translations the vast majority don’t.
 Eking out a good smattering of hiking kanji won’t go to waste and likely make your life easier especially when relying on your own intuitions.